commercetools/connect-giftcard-integration-template/enabler/README.md

 Giftcard Service Providers provide libraries that can be used on client side to load on browser or other user agent which securely load DOM elements for giftcard validation and redemption.
 Now, with the usage of `enabler`, it allows the control to checkout product on when and how to load the `enabler` as connector UI based on business configuration.
 In cases connector is used directly and not through Checkout product, this connector UI can be loaded directly on frontend than the libraries provided by giftcard service providers.

-Giftcard Service Providers provide libraries that can be used on client side to load on browser or other user agent which securely load DOM elements for giftcard validation and redemption.
-Now, with the usage of `enabler`, it allows the control to checkout product on when and how to load the `enabler` as connector UI based on business configuration.
-In cases connector is used directly and not through Checkout product, this connector UI can be loaded directly on frontend than the libraries provided by giftcard service providers.

 ## Getting Started
 Please run following npm commands under `enabler` folder for development work in local environment.